Glossary

 Step 5: Result Retrieval

-Use the indices to retrieve the most relevant documents and present them to the user.
+Use the indices to display the most relevant documents.

 print("Top results for your query:")